 Students are offered a wide variety of course choices at KS4 & 5 to give them the most appropriate opportunities following completion of compulsory education.
 In addition to this interview days are held for KS4 students to prepare them for job applications.

 - Where can I access further information?

-Further information about the school, a copy of the SEND policy can be found under policies in our Parents & Students Menu.
+Further information about the school, a copy of the SEND policy can be found in our policies section.

-The SEND Local Offer can be found at http://www.nottshelpyourself.org.uk/
+The SEND Local Offer can be found at nottshelpyourself.org.uk